The Thomas Pages homepage

 Special groups, such as Youth Meetings, Ladies Meetings, or any other group, that is not by its nature and method open to all believers, also cannot celebrate Holy Communion without violating its nature.

-To celebrate it at particular times or in places that effectively limit attendance or make it exclusive to a special interest group, no matter how small or how large, therefore contradicts the openness of Christ's salvation, and thereby denies His Cross which it claims to celebrate.
+celebrate it at particular times or in places which therefore effectively limit attendance or make it exclusive to a particular special interest group, no matter how small or how large, therefore contradicts the openness of Christ's salvation, denies His Cross which it claims to celebrate, and therefore invalidates itself.

 To not understand this is to not understand this most sacred celebration of the Christian Church!